code-business/endianness_formatting/README.md

    1. "Mid Little Endian": least significant byte/bytes at the start and most significant byte/bytes at the end(ascending order).

-   **Note** : hexString length limit is 8 digits for "FLOAT" dataType and 4 digits for "INT" dataType
+   **Note** : hexString length limit is 8 digits for "FLOAT" dataType and 4 digits for "INT" dataType.

    **Example**